kailash-manasarovar/statement/docs/timeline/2021/december.md

 - She's keen I join the choir she's a member of that meet once a week but I'm not ready for that level of social activity.
 - A couple of the expat-Anglophones offer me available apartments they own, or they are looking after as power of attorney, and they suggest I might like to buy them.

+## Feeling unwell

+- While I'm in my new apartment, I start to feel unwell.
+- I vomit on a few occasions after a couple of glasses of wine.
+I also feel extremely woozy after drinking wine in my apartment.
+- Nothing has changed in my drinking patterns and I have not vomited after alcohol in many many years.
+- This is the beginning of a pattern of unwellness related to something in my new apartment in Carrer Furs 15, Dénia.
+- I don't suspect anything.

 ## Back to France